Bank of Korea warns of weaker growth after cutting rates again | The Japan Times

 Lee stressed it was natural for dissent to arise among board members when uncertainties are high.
 “What matters is what the majority opinion is,” he said.
 “Every board member needs to respect the opinion of the majority.”

-Recent data have continued to paint a gloomy picture of South Korea’s economy.
-Exports dropped for a tenth month in September, industrial production contracted more than expected in August, and consumer prices have started to fall in lockstep with declining producer prices.
+Recent data has continued to paint a gloomy picture of South Korea’s economy.
+Exports dropped for a tenth month in September, industrial production contracted more than expected in August and consumer prices have started to fall in lockstep with declining producer prices.

 The International Monetary Fund added to the increasingly gloomy view for the outlook with its latest forecasts predicting the slowest expansion of the world economy this year since the global financial crisis.
 The IMF also slashed its growth projection for South Korea this year to 2 percent from an earlier view of 2.6 percent.

 According to a Bloomberg survey conducted Oct.
-1-8, about half of the 25 respondents expect the policy rate to remain unchanged at 1.25 percent throughout 2020, while a slightly smaller group forecast a further lowering of rates to 1 percent or 0.75 percent.
+1 to 8, about half of the 25 respondents expect the policy rate to remain unchanged at 1.25 percent throughout 2020, while a slightly smaller group forecast a further lowering of rates to 1 percent or 0.75 percent.
 Two still expect a hike sometime next year.

 The BOK is scheduled to update its gross domestic product and inflation projections at its November meeting.